Olga Mykhoparkina

 3. We look up those keywords on Ahrefs (but you can use any other keyword analysis tool you want, even some free keyword tools could be helpful up to a certain extent).

-4. Then, prioritize the keywords depending on the keyword difficulty score, search volume and of course intent.
+4. Then, we prioritize the keywords depending on the keyword difficulty score, search volume and of course intent.
 I highly advise you to focus on search intent, although it may sound counterintuitive if you’re new to keyword research.
 For example, 10 searches per month for an alternative keyword is better than 30 searches per month for “vs keyword”.
 At the same time if your SaaS is $5 per month and LTV at $25 per customer, focusing on volume that’s so low won’t make economical sense.

-5. Outline a content publication calendar and decide what content is going to be published and when.
+6. Outline a content publication calendar and decide what content is going to be published and when.
 This will help you with consistency which creates a compound effect over time.
 (You can use Google trends for inspiration as well as questions your potential customers ask to get some content ideas).
 There are also a lot of free tools for content planning, check out Google keyword planner alternatives.

-6. Start writing great articles that outperform the top search results.
+7. Start writing great articles that outperform the top search results.
 The best approach is to give a detailed and unbiased review of each tool and provide value and help to your readers.
 Check out these articles for more tips on SaaS content writing and optimizing your blog for SEO.

 I shared what works for us, and now it’ll be fair to share what doesn’t work as well.
 Check out this article and discover the most common SaaS content marketing mistakes to avoid.